 At minimum, a report definition includes the search string and the time range associated with the search (expressed in terms of relative time modifiers).
 You also have to give the report a name so you can identify it in the Reports listing page and the Searches and reports page in Settings.

 When you design a search or pivot that returns useful results, you can save it as a report.
-The report retains any formatting that you set up for the original search, including chart visualizations and event list display options.
+After you run a search or create a pivot, just click Save As and select Report to open the Save As Report dialog.
+The report will retain any formatting that you set up for the original search, including chart visualizations and event list display options.

 Note: You can only save a search as a report when it is running, paused, finalized, or completed.

-If you do not provide a time range picker, the report always runs over the same time range as the original search.
-To change the time range, a user with edit permissions for the report must open it in Search, update its time range, and save that edit.
+If you do not provide a time range picker, the report will always run over the same time range, and the only way to change this will be for someone with edit permissions for the report to open the report in Search, change the time range, and save that edit.

-- View or run the report and see results it returns on the report viewing page.
+- View (run) the report and see results it returns on the report viewing page

 Create a new report in Settings